 Wrestling with both terabyte-size data sets and millions of small sequencing files is a daily occurrence for one of the world's top research institutions.

 After considering many other storage systems, the Institute turned to Qumulo File Fabric (QF2), the world's first universal-scale file storage system, to deliver the performance, scalability and simplicity needed to keep pace with evolving research data requirements.

-Download the Carnegie Institution case study and learn about the benefits they have enjoyed since deploying Qumulo’s modern scale-out storage.
+Download the Carnegie Institution case study and learn about the benefits they have enjoyed since deploying QF2.
 Qumulo: